 Gordon Library offers faculty research support in a variety of forms, including online guides and tutorials and research consultations at the library or at your office.
-Please contact Laura Robinson, Librarian, Faculty Development and Research Support Lead for coordinated services to faculty in the following areas, or schedule a consultation.
+Please contact usfor services to faculty in the following areas, or to schedule a consultation.

 Interested in what your colleagues are publishing?
-Explore easy ways to keep up with WPI faculty research and publications, including monthly newsletters and emails, RSS feeds, and more.
+Explore easy ways to keep up with WPI faculty research and publications, including monthly newsletters and emails or alerts, and more.
 For further information visit our WPI Faculty Publications guide.

 Grants and Funding

 The library works with the Office of Sponsored Programs, Research Solutions Institute, and Foundation and Corporate Philanthropy, to provide assistance in using Pivot and other research tools to find funding opportunities from government, corporations, foundations & private entities.
 Search in Pivot for research funding, fellowships, travel, equipment, prizes and more.
-For a comprehensive look at WPI support for grants and funding visit the WPI Funding Toolkit.
+For information on finding funding visit the Identifying Funding Opportunities research guide, and for more information on WPI support for grants and funding visit the WPI Funding Toolkit.

 Measuring Research Impact & Performance